-Flynas To Be The Official Carrier Of Al-Hilal Club With A Four-Season Sponsorship Contract
+flynas to be The Official Carrier of Al-Hilal Club with a Four-Season Sponsorship Contract

-In line with Vision 2030, empowering sports sector to support the Economy and tourism:

-RIYADH, SAUDI ARABIA, September 10, 2024 /EINPresswire / -- flynas , the leading low-cost airline in the world and the best LCC in the Middle East, has signed an exclusive sponsorship agreement with Al-Hilal Al-Saudi Club Company to be the club's official air carrier for four sports seasons till the end of the 2027-2028 season, in line with objectives of the Saudi Vision 2030, which aims for the sports sector to support the economy and tourism.
+(MENAFN- JUMMAR PR) Riyadh, Kingdom of Saudi Arabia – September 10, 2024 - flynas, the leading low-cost airline in the world and the best LCC in the Middle East, has signed an exclusive sponsorship agreement with Al-Hilal Al-Saudi Club Company to be the club’s official air carrier for four sports seasons till the end of the 2027-2028 season, in line with objectives of the Saudi Vision 2030, which aims for the sports sector to support the economy and tourism.

 The agreement was signed by flynas CEO Bander Almohanna and Al-Hilal Al-Saudi Club Company Chairman Fahad bin Saad bin Nafel in the presence of flynas Chairman Ayed Al Jeaid and other senior executives from both sides.